rokibhasansagar/BhadooGDIndex/README.md

 * For single user

 ````
-            {"yourusername":"yourpassword"}
+            // "auth": {"username":"password"} /** remove double slash at starting of this line to use password. */
 ````

 * For multiple users (unlimited users)

 ````
-            "auth":{
-                "user1":"pass1",
-                "user2":"pass2",
-              }
+      {
+          "id": "",
+          "name": "Drive Two",
+          "protect_file_link": false,
+          // "auth": { "user1":"pass1", "user2":"pass2", }  /** remove double slash at starting of this line to use password. */
+      },
 ````

-* where `user1:pass1` and `user2:pass2` are combinations.
+* where `"user1":"pass1"` and `"user2":"pass2"` are combinations.
-* if users adds `"auth":{"":""}` empty values but more than one empty value then the site will ask for authentication but user can enter without entering any data by clicking submit.
+* if users adds `"auth":{"":""}` empty values then the site will ask for authentication but user can enter without entering any data by clicking submit.

 ## Use of .password File